davebenson/doom4-walkthrough/README.md

 Ammo is found individually, and you always have a limit of 3.
 However, the Ammo Boost II rune WILL cause enemies to randomly drop BFG ammo when they die so there isn't too much of a shortage.

 ### Chainsaw (available Mission 2)
-This crazy melee weapon will definitely kill any monster in range that you have enough fuel to kill.
+This crazy melee weapon will definitely kill any monster (except Bosses) in range that you have enough fuel to kill.
 The initial capacity is 3 Fuel Units, which is the amount in every gas can.
 Each Argent Cell upgrade to the Ammo Capacity increases your capacity by 1 Fuel.
 So fully upgraded, you have a capacity of 7 Fuel Units.